-What is the inside message of your blog post?
-Just think about the core value.
-Once you have a clear picture in your mind before starting off, you won’t get distracted along the way.
+What is the core message of your blog post?
+Just think about the value it would provide.
+Once you have a clear picture of what you want to convey in the blog post, you won’t get distracted along the way.

-Here are my 4 steps of writing the first blog post:
+Here are my 4 steps for writing a successful first blog post:

 Step #1: Choose the topic you know about

-If the content isn’t helpful, no one is going care about it.
-You can’t write on the topic you’re not good at.
-In fact, if you don’t know much about the topic, you’ll start to babble at the beginning of the blog post, and some of the readers might slip away.
+You can’t write on a topic you’re not good at because if the content isn’t helpful, no one is going to care about it.
+In fact, if you don’t know much about the topic, you’ll start to babble at the beginning of the blog post, and some of the readers might leave right away.

 So, choose the topic you passionately care about and want to deliver something instead.

-Load up your blog post with relevant examples, add references to back up your point, and include subheadings to make things easier for the readership to digest the message.
-You will get to do all that stuff if you know what you’re talking about.
+Fill in the blog post with relevant examples, add references to back up your points, and include subheadings to make things easier for the readership to digest the message.
+You’ll be able to do all this stuff if you know what you’re talking about.